naibwedi/infix-to-postfix-converter/README.md

 ## Program Structure
 The program is organized into several key components:

-#Libraries Used:
-<iostream>: Handles input and output.
-<stack>: Used for storing operators and intermediate results.
-<string>: For handling the input expression as a string.
-<cmath>: Provides mathematical functions (sin, cos, log) and constants like M_PI.
-<unordered_set>: Stores variables in the expression.
-<cctype>: Used for character validation (isdigit).
-<vector>: Stores parts of the expression dynamically during parsing.
-Class: MathSymbols
-This class handles all the logic for:

 Precedence Handling: Determines operator precedence (e.g., ^ is evaluated before * or /).
 Infix-to-Postfix Conversion: Converts the input expression to postfix using a stack to manage precedence.